17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 The water in front of Grand Case Beach Club is calm and gentle for swimming

-At the north end of Grand Case Beach, it fronts two heavenly swimming beaches – Petite Plage (Little Beach) on one side and a narrow stretch of Grand Case Beach on the other.
+At the north end of Grand Case Beach, it fronts two heavenly swimming beaches – Petite Plage (Little Beach) on one side (with plenty of complimentary loungers for guests) and a narrow quiet stretch of Grand Case Beach on the other.

 Blue-and-white striped umbrellas on Petit Plage at Grand Case Beach Club, St. Martin